-Many women find that coming together as a group creates a strong sense of community and support as they sit with others to share the experience of pregnancy and parenthood.
-Meeting for two hours at every session allows women and families to spend more time getting to know their caregivers as well.
-Listening to other women’s questions and experiences will also deepen each person's understanding of the issues being discussed.
+Many people find that coming together as a group creates a strong sense of community and support as they connect with others to share the experience of pregnancy and parenthood.
+Meeting for two hours at every prenatal class allows parents and families to spend more time getting to know their caregivers as well.
+Listening to other people’s questions and experiences will also deepen each person's understanding of the issues being discussed.
 Participating in group care is an excellent way to meet other families, to feel connected, and to build relationships that will be part of your community for years to come.

 What actually happens at a group session?

-Many things happen in the group.
-There is time for learning – how to care for yourself before and after baby, how to understand and work with labour, how to adjust to life with your new baby, and much more.
-We will talk about choices, testing, and recommendations for keeping mother and baby safe and healthy.
+Many things happen in the group prenatal classes.
+There is time for learning – how to care for yourself before and after the baby, how to understand and work with labour, how to adjust to life with your new baby, and much more.
+We will talk about choices, testing, and recommendations for keeping you and the baby safe and healthy.
 There will be lots of time for questions and discussion.
-Most parents find they learn as much from the other parents in the group as they do from their care providers.
-We will introduce you to helpful people and resources in the community.
-Every woman will have a few private moments with a midwife or a physician to check how mother and baby are doing.
+Most parents find that they learn as much from the other parents in the group as they do from their care providers.
+We will also introduce you to helpful people and resources in the community.
 The group is also an opportunity to relax, socialize, and enjoy the company of others who share similar experiences.

 I want to get to know the person who will be with me in labour.
 How will this happen in a group setting?

-Group care allows for more time with care provider in a variety of ways – questions, discussion and time for just chatting as well.
-This can be an excellent opportunity to really get to know your team and for them to get to know you.
+Group care allows for more time with your care provider in a variety of ways – time for questions, discussion and simply chatting as well.
+Apple Tree’s prenatal classes can be an excellent opportunity to get to know your team and for them to get to know you.

 How do I get a hold of my care provider in labour or when there is an emergency?